Dry Eye Diagnosis and Treatment

-Dry eye disease can also be caused by problems with the glands that are responsible for producing the oils and water that are used in tear film.
-Meibomian glands are tiny glands on the margins of the eyelids which secrete oil that coats the surface of the eye and keeps the water component from drying out, and if these glands become blocked, or if the oil these glands produce is of poor quality, it can lead to dry eye.
+Dry eye disease can also be caused by problems with the glands that are responsible for producing the oils and water that are used in the tear film.
+Meibomian glands are tiny glands on the margins of the eyelids which secrete oil that coats the surface of the eye and keeps the water component from drying out.
+If these glands become blocked, or if the oil these glands produce is of poor quality, it can lead to dry eye.

 What are the symptoms of dry eye?

 Dry eye symptoms are uncomfortable.
 If the dry eye is chronic and advanced, it can damage the front surface of the eye and impair vision.

 Symptoms can include the following:

 - Red or burning eyes

 - The sensation that something scratchy is stuck in your eye